abtion/guidelines/career/software_engineer_career_ladder.md

 - [ ] Understand where to place logic in their favorite framework.
 - [ ] Understand what differentiates their favorite language from others.
 They know what the language is useful for and when it is not the best option.

-### Level 3 - Software Engineer
+### Level 3 - Seasoned Software Engineer

-As a Software Engineer, you display a maturity that permeates every aspect of your work.
+As a Seasoned Software Engineer, you display a maturity that permeates every aspect of your work.
 You can handle work independently with close to no guidance from seniors, and you proactively unblock juniors when necessary.
 Your expertise in two areas or more is clear to your team, and you understand how to navigate several layers of the technical stack with ease.
 Product managers recognize you for your ability to prioritize work and distinguish unimportant details from critical tasks that deliver value to the client.

 Engineers spend around 3 years on this level.